Opencontour/HelpGuides/en/docs/heapLeachModel.md

 This feature allows the user to run the Model using a Write State, meaning up to a certain point in time, then pause.
 When a large model is run to a specific timestamp (“Write State”), all block parameters are stored so that concurrent runs start from that date.
 This feature can be used when combining historical and forecasted stacking data, or running iterations after a certain specified date.

 The user can save all inputs at any time during the Project.
-However, we recommend that if Write State has been used, or if any inputs are updated and differ from the original project settings, the user exports the CVS file and saves it.
+However, we recommend that if Write State has been used, or if any inputs are updated and differ from the original project settings, the user exports the .json file and saves it.
 We also recommend discussing how to name and save these files with your team before you save and upload updated information.

 This functionality makes the following assumptions:

 * The user has gone through the stacking module through completion,
-* The user has written the ltp and on properties to the Model Layer.
+* The user has written the lt and on properties to the Model Layer.

 To confirm that this has been done, select the Model from the label's dropdown menu, and selecting on property.
 The information shown on the project window will confirm the number of times that the specific model column will receive solution throughout the course of the model run.